 Fabled 4,000-meter peaks such as the Dom, the Taschhorn and the Alphubel dot the skyline, and it's from here that the extended version of the Zermatt-Chamonix Haute Route begins.

 The generally intermediate ski runs flow downhill alongside glacial tongues pocked by gaping crevasses.

-Worth the trip: To rub shoulders with real mountaineers, the Britannia Hutte is a climbers' refuge a 15-minute walk or quick snow mobile ride from the nearest lift.
+Worth the trip: To rub shoulders with real mountaineers, the Britannia Hutte (reopens in March 2017) is a climbers' refuge a 15-minute walk or quick snow mobile ride from the nearest lift.
 A simple lunch on its sunny terrace offers sublime views.